Tanks (World War I)

 - Mark IV

-Tanks are mobile tracked combat vehicles equipped with strong armor, rotating turrets and powerful artillery.
+Tanks are mobile tracked combat vehicles equipped with strong armour, rotating turrets and powerful artillery.
 The first real tanks appeared during World War I. They were developed as a means to break the deadlock on the Western Front.
 First used during that war, the word tank is an abbreviation of ‘water tank,’ a term adopted by the British as a security measure, when referring to combat vehicles.

 World War I brought major changes in military technology, due to the development of new weapons.